kbroman/dataorg/index.md

 work with, or they can be a sloppy mess requiring serious downstream reorganization efforts.
 We want to avoid the latter.

 I don't think these ideas comes naturally to anyone.
 So if you're not happy with the structure of your current data files, don't despair!
-But try to organize your next data set in a way that will make analyses easier.
+And also don't apply tedious and potentially error-prone hand-editing to revise the arrangement.
+Rather, apply these principles when designing the layout for your next dataset, to help make analyses easier.

 - [Be consistent](pages/consistency.html).
 - [Write dates as `YYYY-MM-DD`](pages/dates.html).